 - Discolouration of the skin

-After surgery for breast cancer, radiotherapy is often recommended.
+After surgery for breast cancer, radiotherapy is usually recommended if a lump has been removed and sometimes even after a mastectomy.
 Although technology has improving to reduce side effects, the skin can still become red and itchy for 3-6 weeks.
-In the long-term, radiotherapy can contribute to the underlying thickening and fibrosis of the tissues leading to shrinkage of the breast and further discomfort.
+In the long-term, radiotherapy can contribute to the underlying thickening and fibrosis of the tissues between the skin and the breast or underlying muscle or fibrosis between the muscle and ribs.
+In time, without the interventions highlighted below, this could leading to shrinkage of the breast or contraction of the tissues after mastectomy leading to even further discomfort.
 Some of these pains can still be cyclical, exacerbated at different times of the month as your hormone levels go up and down even if the periods have finished.

 What can you do to help?